Last Updated on

-- Stand 2 feet from a wall, and extend your arms in front of you at shoulder height and width.
+- Stand 2 feet from a wall, and extend your arms in front of you at shoulder height.

 - Tilt forward slightly, so that your palms touch the wall while your heels remain on the ground.
 Hold the stretch for ten seconds.

 - Then, slowly push away from the wall.